Is this topic for you?

 - Been given an epinephrine shot, even if you feel better.

-If you witness a severe allergic reaction and the person becomes unconscious, call 911 or other emergency services immediately.
+If you see someone having a severe allergic reaction and the person becomes unconscious, call 911 or other emergency services immediately.

 If your food allergy symptoms are getting worse, call your doctor.
-It is important to know which foods are to blame so that you can avoid them.
+It's important to know which foods are to blame so that you can avoid them.

-If your food allergy symptoms do not get worse or are not too severe or bothersome, you can try eliminating suspect foods from your diet to see whether symptoms disappear.
+If your food allergy symptoms don't get worse or aren't too severe or bothersome, you can try removing suspect foods from your diet to see if symptoms disappear.

 Exams and Tests